 Knowing how to write a curriculum vitae CV or resume for a career change is a learned skill or should we call it a talent or art?

 One of the hardest decisions you will encounter during your professional career is the decision to change jobs.
-The safe decision is to stay in your current job, where you know what to expect and where you feel safe.
+The safe choice is to stay in your current job, where you know what to expect and where you feel safe.

 In a new career, you have no idea what to expect.
 As a result, the process of entering a new job can be very intimidating.

-The key to gain access to a new career is a curriculum vitae CV or resume tailored to the desired job.
+The key to gain access to a new career is to write a curriculum vitae CV or resume tailored to the desired job.
 Most job seekers don’t realize the job search documents must communicate the value they are bringing to the new position.

 Uncovering and effectively communicating your RELEVANT skills and accomplishments needed in the targeted position is the biggest component to writing a successful career change resume.